rebzhaki/rebzhaki/README.md

 **rebzhaki/rebzhaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 Thank you for visiting my profile.
-Get acquainted with with my repos.
+Get acquainted with my repos.

-- 👋 Hi...we here to find solutions!
+- 👋 Hi...we are here to find solutions!
 Right?
 Am Rebecca
-- 👀 I am a web3 developer learning with Solidity
+- 👀 I am a software engineer working with Laravel, typescript and reactJS
-- 💞️ Tech...
+- 💞️ Techie...
 - 📫 Let's code

 # Github Stats